Taylen Kinney

-Taylen Kinney (born January 19, 2008), nicknamed "TK" is an American basketball player for Rod Wave Elite of the Overtime Elite basketball league.
-He is committed to the University of Kansas, where he will play for the Kansas Jayhawks.
-Kinney is the first ranked point guard in the class of 2026, and is the 13th overall ranked player within the class.
+Taylen Kinney (born January 19, 2008), nicknamed "TK", is an American college basketball player for the Kansas Jayhawks of the Big 12 Conference.
+He played for Rod Wave Elite of the Overtime Elite basketball league.

-Outside of basketball, Kinney is well known for hopping on the trend to help in popularizing “67” which led to the creation of his own canned water brand on June 7, 2025, which is dubbed as "67 Water".

 Early career

 High school career

-After middle school, Kinney enrolled and played for Newport High School in Newport, KY.
+After middle school, Kinney enrolled and played for Newport High School in Newport, Kentucky.
 He spent three varsity seasons with the school before transferring, during his time at the high school, he averaged 17.5 points in the 23–24 season, 17.2 in the 22–23 season, and 11.5 in the 21–22 season.
 Kinney totaled 1,220 points over those three campaigns and sought notable success with his team, Kinney was an all-state performer for the Wildcats and led the school to appearances in the Sweet 16 state tournament in 2023 and 2024.
 Newport also won the small-school All “A” Classic state championship in 2024 with Kinney.

 Kinney played for Newport High School until April 2024, when he announced that he was committed to play on Overtime Elite for the rest of his high school career.